On or around 04/23/2020 (Date of last review)

 The Complaint alleges that the Registration Statement was materially misleading as it failed to disclose known events and trends that were severely affecting the Company’s business and that made investment in Bloom Energy significantly riskier than presented in the Registration Statement.
 In particular, the Complaint alleges the Registration Statement failed to disclose that the Company was experiencing material construction delays.
 These construction delays would cause system deployments to fall significantly below even the low end of the Company’s previously announced guidance.

 On September 3, 2019, the Court issued an Order appointing Lead Plaintiff and Counsel.
 Lead Plaintiff filed an amended Complaint on November 4.
+On April 21, Lead Plaintiff filed a second amended Complaint.

 Company & Securities Information